wonkatin/Master-Mind-Project1/README.md

 ## **Overview**
 Master Mind is a deductive reasoning game.
 The player’s task is to guess the secret code.
-The code is a hidden selection of 3 out of 6 random colors: *Red, Orange, Yellow, Green, Blue, Purple*.
+The code is a hidden selection of 3 or 4 out of 6 random colors: *Red, Orange, Yellow, Green, Blue, Purple*.
 ## **Game Rules**
 Solve the code by selecting colors to play and checking them against the secret code.
 Each time you guess/check, you are given clues about your code, using smaller pegs: *black* indicates right color and right position, *white* indicates right color.
 Use deductive reasoning to solve the code.